 It’s essential to note that while equity release may not be suitable for everyone due to potential risks such as interest rates and impact on benefits/inheritance, talking to a professional advisor from the Principality Building Society can help determine if this option is right for you based on your specific circumstances.

 Eligibility Criteria For Equity Release With Principality Building Society

 To be eligible for equity release with Principality Building Society, the homeowner needs to be over a certain age (usually 55 or 60), have a property worth a minimum value, and have no outstanding mortgage or liens on the property.

 To apply for a residential mortgage with the Principality Building Society, applicants must be at least 18 years old.
 However, for a home reversion plan, the minimum age requirement is 65 years old.
 Equity release plans are generally available to homeowners aged 55 to 85, but there is no upper age limit.
 So if you are retired and over 55 years old, you may be eligible for an equity release plan with the Principality Building Society.

-In order to be eligible for equity release with the Principality Building Society, there are certain requirements that your property must meet.
+In order to be eligible for equity release with the Principality Building Society, your property must meet certain requirements.
 These include:

 - The property must be owned by the borrower/s and located in the UK.

 - The property should be a permanent residence and not a holiday home or other secondary property.